ghostop14/sparrow-wifi/README.md

 sudo apt-get install gpsd

+## Running sparrow-wifi
+Because it needs to use iw to scan, you will need to run sparrow-wifi as root.
+Simply run:

+sudo ./sparrow-wifi.py

 ## Bluetooth
 Bluetooth support has been added.
 However it's important to know that bluetooth works very differently than WiFi.
 It uses frequency hopping spread spectrum in the same 2.4 GHz band as WiFi, but because of the hopping introduces challenges.
 Also, Bluetooth Low Energy (BTLE) and Classic Bluetooth are different, which impacts tools to scan.